 These connections are something we cannot survive without.
 Because as humans, we are born to connect.
 Our need to form attachments to people in our lives is part of our DNA.
 We need to feel emotionally supported in the same way that we need food and water to survive.

-If true friends have a positive effect on our mental and physical well-being, then toxic friends have the exact opposite effect.
+If true friends positively affect our mental and physical well-being, then toxic friends have the exact opposite effect.
 Their influence can be dangerous and leave a big negative mark on our lives.
-I have collected 8 signs that will help you recognize toxic friends:
+I have collected eight signs that will help you recognize toxic friends:

 1. They Are not Happy About Your Achievements

 If you have someone whose face automatically turns sour the minute you share your good news with them, that person is not your friend.
-This is someone who secretly hopes that you will fail so they don’t have to treat their own life badly.
+It is someone who secretly hopes that you will fail, so they don’t have to mistreat their own life.